-On February 1, 2012, the REIT acquired eight mortgages receivable as a result of the NorRock Transaction, as detailed in Note 15(c).
+On February 1, 2012, the REIT acquired eight mortgages receivable as a result of the NorRock Realty Finance Corporation (TSXV: RF.H) ("NorRock") transaction, as detailed in Note 14(c).
 On March 29, 2012 the REIT sold three of the mortgage assets with a combined carrying value of approximately \$3.7 million for proceeds of \$3.2 million.
 The difference reduced the amount owing under the deferred rights obligation.

 On June 29, 2012, the REIT sold one of the mortgage assets with a carrying value of \$1.5 million for proceeds of \$1.5 million.
-On June 30, 2012, the REIT sold the remaining mortgage assets to a related party, League Holdings Corporation, ("LHC") for \$7.9 million based on third party valuations.
-In exchange for purchasing the mortgage assets, the REIT accepted a full recourse note receivable from LHC payable on or before September 15, 2012 along with any accrued interest earned on the underlying mortgage receivables.
-To the extent LHC receives any interest on, or repayments of principal on, any of the mortgage assets before September 15, 2012, net of any liquidation costs, LHC will immediately pay over these amounts to the REIT, as a repayment of the purchase price of the acquired mortgage assets.
+On June 30, 2012, the REIT sold the remaining mortgage assets to a related party, League Assets Corporation, ("LAC") for \$7.9 million based on third party valuations.
+In exchange for purchasing the mortgage assets, the REIT accepted a full recourse note receivable from LAC, bearing interest from September 15, 2012 at 12% and having a maturity date that has been extended to May 31, 2013.
+Should the note be repaid prior to February 28, 2013, the interest rate shall be reduced to 9% retroactively.